build3r/build3r.github.io/_posts/2021-01-20-switching_on_computer_remotely.md

         systemctl enable wol.service
         systemctl start wol.service
         ```

 **On the Laptop or other PC side**
-I use MacBook so I installed `wakeonlan` from homebrew to send teh magic packet to wake the system.
-There are multiple tools for systems and even simple python script which so the same.
+I use MacBook so I installed `wakeonlan` from homebrew to send the magic packet to wake the system.
+There are multiple tools for systems and even simple python script which do the same.

 1. Install wakeon lan `brew install wakeonlan`
 2. run the command `wakeonlan -i 192.168.0.255 -p 7 xx:xx:xx:xx:xx:xx`
 3. Optional add the above to an alias to make it easy to use

 Note:
-    ip **not** the system ip instead it is the braodcast address
+ip is **not** the system ip instead it is the broadcast address
 port is by default 7
 xx:xx:xx:xx:xx:xx = mac address of the remote system

 ### Conclusion
 Thats it, now can sit on my chair for hours together.
 Which in the hindsight is not good for my back.